elixir-lang/elixir/README.md

 ## License

-"Elixir" and the Elixir logo are copyright (c) 2012 Plataformatec.
+"Elixir" and the Elixir logo are registered trademarks of The Elixir Team.

 Elixir source code is released under Apache License 2.0.